kmpoon/hlta/README.md

    ```
   The output files include:
   * `output-topics.json`: a document catalog grouped by topic
+  * `output-topics.js`: a document catalog stored as javascript variable
   * `output-topics.arff`: doc2vec assignments in arff format

 - You may use the "broadly defined topics" to speed up the process.
 Under this definition, more document will be categorized into a topic.